-An MDI, or inhaler, is a device that has asthma medicine in it.
+An MDI, or inhaler, is a device that contains asthma medicine.
 It delivers the medicine into the lungs.
 The MDI needs to be used in a certain way or it will not work.

-A spacer, or holding chamber, is a plastic tube with a mask or mouthpiece.
-It connects to the MDI.
+A spacer, or holding chamber, is a plastic tube with a mask or mouthpiece that connects to the MDI.
 The spacer helps more of the medicine get into the lungs where it can help your child.